guidance-ai/llguidance/docs/json_schema.md

 - order of object properties is fixed, see below
 - string `format` is enforced by default, with unrecognized or unimplemented formats returning errors
+- for properties specified with `additionalProperties` or `patternProperties`, the grammar does not enforce unique keys;
+  the ones listed in `properties` are enforced uniquely, in given order

 ## Whitespace handling